-We had been tinkering with using flexible SSL on Web Tech Gadgetry for awhile, however in the past, we had had some problems with setting up the HTTP to HTTPS redirect.
-Since then we were able to figure out the problem and thought it a good start for a new post.
+We had been tinkering with using flexible SSL on WebTechGadgetry for a while.
+However, in the past, we had problems with setting up the HTTP to HTTPS redirect.
+Since then we figured out the problem and thought it a good start for a new post.

-- CloudFlare Flexible SSL (prevents the pesky redirect loop)
+- Cloudflare Flexible SSL (prevents the pesky redirect loop)

 Enabling Flexible SSL

 The next step involves enabling flexible SSL within your CloudFlare control panel.
 This can be done by either changing the global SSL drop-down to flexible SSL or by doing it on a page rule basis.
 You should now find that you can now access your WordPress blog by using either HTTPS or HTTP.
 It’s best to stick with just one protocol to prevent duplicate content.
 Next we’ll be taking a look at how we redirect although HTTP to HTTPS with Cloudflare.

 When we first tried switching over to HTTPS we attempted to set-up a redirect within our site’s .htaccess file.
 When doing so it resulted in some strange redirect behaviour that effectively broke the site.
 To remedy this we must create a separate page rule to exclusively redirect all requests to HTTPS.